-The following table summarizes our contractual obligations as of September 30, 2020 and the effects that such obligations are expected to have on our liquidity and cash flows in
+The following table summarizes our contractual obligations as of June 30, 2021 and the effects that such obligations are expected to have on our liquidity and cash flows in future periods:

-Payments due by period Total Less than 1 year 1 to 3 years (in thousands) 3 to 5 years More than 5 years Operating lease commitments (1) \$ 1,436 \$ 875 9 561 \$ \$ Debt obligations (2) 19,891 1,239 17,194 1,458 Total \$ 21,327 \$ 2,114 9 17,755 \$ 1,458 \$
+Payments due by period

+Total to 3 years (in thousan 3 yea ore than rs to 5 years re than years

+Operating lease commitments (1) \$ 4,240 \$ 1,010 \$ 2,234 \$ 996 \$

+Debt obligations (2) 38,943 2,692 36,251

+Total \$ 43,183 \$ 3,702 \$ 38,485 \$ 996 \$

-- (1) Amounts reflect minimum payments due for our office and laboratory space leases.
-We have one office lease in Cambridge, United Kingdom under an operating lease that expires in December 2021.
-We lease laboratory space in Lexington, Massachusetts under an operating lease that expires in December 2022.
+(1) Amounts reflect minimum payments due for our office and laboratory space leases.
+We lease space in Lexington, Massachusetts under an operating lease that expires in December 2022.
+We also lease space in Cambridge, United Kingdom under an operating lease that expires in December 2021.
+In June 2021, we exercised our option to renew our lease for five years commencing December 12, 2021.
+The amounts include our expected future minimum payments for a five-year extension of our UK operating lease through December 2026.

-(2) Amounts in table reflect the contractually required principal, interest and the final payment under the Loan Agreement with Hercules as of September 30, 2020.
+(2) Amounts in table reflect the contractually required principal, interest, and the final payment under the Loan Agreement with Hercules as of June 30, 2021.

 In the ordinary course of business, we enter into various agreements with contract research organizations to provide clinical trial services, with contract manufacturing organizations to provide clinical trial materials, and with vendors for preclinical research studies, synthetic chemistry and other services for operating purposes.
 These payments are not included in the table of contractual obligations above since the contracts are generally cancelable with advanced written notice, with a notice period of 90 days or less.
-From the time of notice until termination, we are contractually obligated to make certain minimum payments to the vendors, based on the timing of the notification and the exact terms of the agreement.
+In some cases, we are contractually obligated to make certain minimum payments to the vendors, based on the timing of the termination notification and the exact terms of the agreement.

 Our arrangements with CRUK provide for additional future milestone payments upon the achievement of development, regulatory and commercial milestones, payable in cash and shares, with an aggregate total value of \$111.2 million, as well as royalty payments based on a single digit percentage on net sales of products developed.
 We have not included future payments under this agreement in the table of contractual obligations above since these obligations are contingent upon future events.
-As of September 30, 2020, we were unable to estimate the timing or likelihood of achieving these milestones.
+As of June 30, 2021, we were unable to estimate the timing or likelihood of achieving these milestones.